BenCaiello/PalmettoBUG/README.md

 /Assets folder).

 Note:
 On Linux and MacOS, the opencv package ships with an open source, but non-GPL-compatible library (OpenSSL v1.1.1).
-As far as I am aware, PalmettoBUG does not use, depend on, or in any way interact with this library (and it is NOT shipped in Windows version of opencv, which kind of proves those points).
+As far as I am aware, PalmettoBUG does not use, depend on, or in any way interact with this library.
 So I am uncertain of how this affects the program itself, although makes it likely that a full / dependency-included version of PalmettoBUG (on linux / Mac) is currently not legally redistributable.
 This exact situation (a non-redistributable program because of dependency license conflicts) is already described for the very packages causing a problem in opencv: https://github.com/FFmpeg/FFmpeg.
-Hopefully the pending release of opencv 5.0 will also resolve this detail, as well, by providing a version of opencv without problematic libraries.

 ## Citation